tangentsoft/pidp8i/doc/uwfocal-manual.md

 to get the program to wait for operator intervention.
 For example, the command `TYPE "TURN ON THE PUNCH":-1` would print the message and then wait for any keyboard character to be typed.
-An `ASK :-2000` command will let a visitor type almost anything s-he likes into the computer without danger of destroying a valuable program.
+An `ASK :-2000` command will let a visitor type almost anything s/he likes into the computer without danger of destroying a valuable program.